 - The dwarf planet page

 What is a dwarf planet?
-Explanations of this new class along with a complete list of the likely candidates that meet the criteria for dwarf planethood.
+Explanations of this new class written at the time of the new definition along with a complete list of the likely candidates that met the criteria for dwarf planethood at that time.

 - The eight planets